Comparing Session-Based and Token-Based Authentication

 Token Auth

-Session vs Token
+Session vs. Token Authentication

-• JWT based authentication scales well horizontally because tokens are stored on the client side
+• JWT-based authentication scales well horizontally because tokens are stored on the client side.

 Sessions